AdReNa-lab/CORDERLY/README.md

 # SpatialDistributionFunction

-This plugin analyses colloidal ordering via the SDF and plots the resulting analysis in Cartesian and polar coordinates.  (see scientific publication in Langmuir:  https://doi.org/10.1021/acs.langmuir.9b02877)
+This is the MATLAB code and GUI for the CORDERLY software.
+This software analyses colloidal ordering via the 2D fast Fourier transform, the radial distribution function, the spatial distribution function, and the angular distribution.
+The spatial distribution function plots the resulting analysis in Cartesian and polar coordinates (angular distribution).
+For more details, see the scientific publication in Langmuir: https://doi.org/10.1021/acs.langmuir.9b02877.

-Please cite ...